Starcraft Heroes – Matt Horner

 Starcraft Units – Ultralisk

 The Ultralisk is a late-game Hive-tech unit that is only available once the Zerg player has an Ultralisk Cavern.
 It is very expensive costing 200 Vespene Gas, but has a great deal of health and its speed is still on par with Zerglings.
-It features two specific upgrades, for speed and unit armor, both at the Ultralisk Cavern.
+It features two specific upgrades, for movement speed and unit armor, both at the Ultralisk Cavern.

 Starcraft Missions – Autonomy